XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/ammbid.md

 {% include '_snippets/amm-disclaimer.md' %}

 Bid on an Automated Market Maker's (AMM's) auction slot.
-If this transaction succeeds, you win the bid and can trade against the AMM at a discounted fee until you are outbid or 24 hours have passed.
+If you win, you can trade against the AMM at a discounted fee until you are outbid or 24 hours have passed.
 If you are outbid before 24 hours have passed, you are refunded part of the cost of your bid based on how much time remains.

-The price of the auction slot is always denominated in that AMM's LP Tokens; the amount paid is returned to the AMM, decreasing the outstanding balance of LP Tokens.
+You bid using the AMM's LP Tokens; the amount of a winning bid is returned to the AMM, decreasing the outstanding balance of LP Tokens.

 ## Example {{currentpage.name}} JSON